EricTrainingRev/241209-JWA/Study Guides/BDD - Gherkin & Cucumber Study Guide.md

 # BDD -Gherkin & Cucumber Study Guide

+## Behavior Driven Development
+Behavior Driven Development (BDD) is the practice of performing development from the perspective of the end user.
+It takes into account the user experience, expectations, actions, etc. If you can think of something the end user might consider with your intended application, it should be considered.
+This approach should affect the way you think about all the parts of your application

 ### End to End Testing
 A common practice in BDD is End to End testing: this is the process of simulating an end user interacting with the system you are building, usually in an automated fashion:
 - log in to a service